-Be wary of “free shipping”, this won’t cover any customs or VAT charges that are due if they’re coming from outside the EU.
+Be wary of “free shipping”; this won’t cover any customs or VAT charges that are due if they come from outside the EU.

 Any order (coming from outside the EU/EEA) is liable to customs charges and VAT at 23%.

-Check the returns policy to ensure you are covered if you need to return some or all of your purchase.
+Check the returns policy to ensure you are covered if you need to return some or all of your purchases.
 Some companies have free returns and hubs that you can return to.

 Do you have a tip or life hack that helps you with your online spending?
 Let us know on our social channels @MABSinfo on

 Twitter and Facebook and Instagram.

 Increases in the cost of goods and services are having an impact on many people living in Ireland.
 This blog’s tips, tricks, and life hacks are suggestions to help you find better value and stretch your euro.

 MABS advisers are here and ready to help you through the MABS 6-Step Money Advice Process.
 This process will help you maximise your income and tackle and prioritise debt and spending.
 Advisers can help you access social welfare entitlements and hardship funds to get you through.

 local office here, message us on WhatsApp 086 035 3141 or call the MABS Helpline on , Monday to Friday, from 9am to 8pm.
 0818 07 2000